Abbe Creek Gallery

 Robert Campagna

-Bob is a photographer that primarily shoots on black and white film, focusing on landscapes, portraiture and Americana.
+Bob is a photographer that primarily shoots with black and white film, focusing on landscapes, portraiture and Americana.
+Digital photography is also part of his journey.

-Periodically, he lectures on Ansel Adams, explaining Adams’ work through Bob’s own personal excursions into Yosemite National Park, tracing Adams’ path from decades earlier in the park as well as the Western U.S..
+Periodically, he lectures on Ansel Adams, explaining Adams’ work through Bob’s own personal excursions into Yosemite National Park, tracing Adams’ path from decades earlier in the park as well as the Western United States.

 In his long-time hometown of Mt.
-Vernon, Iowa he was a co-founder of the Abbe Creek Gallery and the Mount Vernon Area Arts Council.
-He designs and published books, note cards, posters and other printed material
+Vernon, Iowa he was a co-founder of the Abbe Creek Gallery, the city’s Sculpture Trail, and the Mount Vernon Area Arts Council.
+He designs and publishes books, note cards, posters and other printed material.
+He also assists the design and publication of books for other people, having done over 40 books in the past decade.

 Chris Childers